crav12345/crav12345/README.md

 <h2>What I'm Focused On</h2>
 <p>
-Building systems that operate on real-world data in real time — particularly where correctness, latency, and system behavior under load matter.
+Building backend systems that operate reliably at scale — especially where latency, throughput, and correctness matter.
 </p>

 <p>
-Interested in roles focused on backend systems, distributed infrastructure, and data-driven products.
+Interested in roles focused on backend infrastructure, distributed systems, and data-driven products.
 </p>